tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

     needs: build
 ```

-A *job* needs to have defined the environment where it will run eg. `runs-on: ubuntu-latest`, and the actual steps it is composed of.
+We need to set the environment where each *job* will execute eg. `runs-on: ubuntu-latest`, and the actual steps it is composed of.

 Every *step* can either `run` a command, or `use` a predefined Action